-Value in use is calculated on the basis of an estimate of the future cash flows generated by each cashgenerating unit, discounted at a rate which reflects the current value of money and the specific risks associated with the assets.
-Fair value is considered the value at which the asset in question could be disposed of under normal conditions, and it is determined on the basis of market data, comparable transactions, etc.
+Value in use is calculated from an estimate of the cash flows that each cash-generating unit will generate in the future, discounted at a rate that reflects the current cost of money and the specific risks associated with the asset.
+Fair value means the value at which the asset in question could be disposed of under normal conditions and is determined on the basis of market information, comparable transactions, etc.

-Impairment losses and, where appropriate, their reversal, are recognised as an expense or as income, respectively, in the income statement.
+Valuation adjustments for impairment and, where applicable, their reversal are recorded as an expense or income, respectively, in the profit and loss account.

-The Company uses the budgets and business plans, which generally cover a three-year period, of the various cash-generating units to which the assets are assigned.
-The key assumptions on which the budgets and business plans are built are based on each type of business and the experience with and knowledge of the performance of each of the markets in which the Company operates.
+The Company uses the budgets and business plans of the cash-generating unit to which the assets are assigned.
+The key assumptions on which budgets and business plans are built, which generally cover a period of three years, are determined according to each type of business, and are based on experience and knowledge of the evolution of each of the markets in which the Group operates.

-The estimated cash flows are extrapolated to the period not covered by the business plan using a zerogrowth rate and an expense structure that is similar to that of the last year of the business plan.
+The extrapolation of the estimated cash flows for the period not covered by the business plan is carried out maintaining a zero growth rate and an expense structure similar to that of the last year of the business plan.